programmingLearner/CMU-malloc-lab/README.md

-note: if you are a student working on your ICS project, you are not suppose to copy this code as your homework
+Note: if you are a student working on your ICS project, you are not supposed to copy this code as your homework